elamaunt/GDShrapt/README.md

 ## Version history

 #### 2.1.0-alpha
 Implemented 'clone' methods for every token type.
+Now you can clone the lexical tree with all it's structure.
 Changed the project type to Net.Standart 2.0 (Because this version is supported by Godot).
-Small fix with 'ToString' method of GDIndexerExpression.
+Small fix with the 'ToString' method of GDIndexerExpression.

 #### 2.0.0-alpha
 The project is now in Net.Standart 2.1 and was